We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

 And the third problem is that it can make people needlessly limit their options.
 If you’re interested in literature, it’s easy to think you must become a writer to have a satisfying career, and ignore other options.
 It’s also easy to have the idea that your “one true passion” will be immediately obvious, and eliminate options that aren’t immediately satisfying.

 But in fact, you can become passionate about new areas.
 If your work helps others, you practice to get good at it, you work on engaging tasks, and you work with people you like, then you’ll become passionate about it.
 The six ingredients are all about the context of the work, not the content.
-Ten years ago, we would never have imagined being passionate about giving career advice, but here we are, writing this article.
+Twenty years ago, we would never have imagined being passionate about giving career advice, but here we are, writing this article.

 This all means you have more options for a fulfilling career than you think.

 A quick aside before we go on.
-If you’re finding this guide useful, we’d really appreciate it if you could share the article on Facebook, and help us reach more people.
+If you’re finding this guide useful, we’d really appreciate it if you could share the article on Twitter, and help us reach more people.

 Do what contributes

-We highlight “getting good”, because if you find something you’re good at that others value, you’ll have plenty of career opportunities, which gives you the best chance of finding a dream job with all the other ingredients – engaging work, good colleagues, lack of major negatives, and fit with rest of life.
+We highlight “get good” because if you find something you’re good at that others value, you’ll have plenty of career opportunities, which gives you the best chance of finding a dream job with all the other ingredients — engaging work, supportive colleagues, lack of major negatives, and fit with the rest of your life.

 You can have all the other five ingredients, however, and still find your work meaningless.
 So you need to find a way to help others too.

-If you put making a valuable contribution to the world first, you’ll develop passion for what you do – you’ll become more content, ambitious and motivated.
+If you prioritise making a valuable contribution to the world first, you’ll develop passion for what you do — you’ll become more content, ambitious, and motivated.